Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group Fairness Metrics: Relation to standard group fairness criteria

-We use $w_{1y}$\footnote{Recall that utility weights are denoted by $w_{dy}$, where both $d$ and $y$ can take the value 0 or 1.
-For simplicity, we use $w_{1y}$ as a placeholder for utility weights of all outcomes with a positive decision ($d=1$) and for individuals of any type ($y \in \{0,1\}$), i.e., $w_{10}$ or $w_{11}$.} to denote the decision subject utility associated with a positive decision ($D=1$) and $w_{0y}$ to denote the decision subject utility associated with a negative decision ($D=0$).
-As we showed above, requiring statistical parity can be equivalent to requiring the fulfillment of a utility-based group fairness criterion.
-However, even if the two criteria are equivalent, this is not necessarily true if we compare the group fairness metrics that specify the degree to which these two criteria are fulfilled, i.e., if we compare the degree to which statistical parity is fulfilled with the degree to which a utility-based fairness metric is fulfilled: \begin{corollary}[Partial fulfillment of statistical parity in terms of utility-based fairness] Suppose that the degree to which statistical parity is fulfilled is defined as the absolute difference in decision ratios across groups, i.e., $|P(D=1|A=0) - P(D=1|A=1)|$.
-If the utility weights of all possible outcomes do not depend on the group membership ($w_{dy} \perp a$), and $w_{11} = w_{10} \neq w_{01} = w_{00}$ (i.e., $w_{1y} \neq w_{0y}$), and $J=\emptyset$, then the degree to which egalitarianism is fulfilled is equivalent to the degree to which statistical parity is fulfilled, multiplied by $|w_{1y} - w_{0y}|$. \end{corollary} The formal proof of Corollary~\ref{cor:partial_fulfillment_of_statistical_parity} can be found in Appendix~\ref{proof:partial_fulfillment_of_statistical_parity}.
-Intuitively, $F_{\text{egalitarianism}}$, which is derived from the utility-based fairness approach and represents the degree to which egalitarianism is fulfilled, can be seen as the degree to which statistical parity is fulfilled, weighted by the absolute difference in utility for the decision received (decision subject utility for a positive versus a negative decision).
+Up to a multiplicative constant, this measure is equivalent to the degree to which statistical parity is fulfilled: \begin{corollary}[Partial fulfillment of statistical parity in terms of utility-based fairness] Suppose that the degree to which statistical parity is fulfilled is defined as the absolute difference in decision ratios across groups, i.e., $|P(D=1|A=0) - P(D=1|A=1)|$.
+If the utility weights do not depend on the group membership ($w_{dy} \perp a$), and $w_{11} = w_{10} \neq w_{01} = w_{00}$ (i.e., $w_{1y} \neq w_{0y}$), and $J=\emptyset$, then the degree to which egalitarianism is fulfilled is equivalent to the degree to which statistical parity is fulfilled, multiplied by $|w_{1y} - w_{0y}|$. \end{corollary} The formal proof of Corollary~\ref{cor:partial_fulfillment_of_statistical_parity} can be found in Appendix~\ref{proof:partial_fulfillment_of_statistical_parity}.